-DVT occurs most commonly in the lower extremities or pelvis (see Figure: Deep veins of the legs.).
+DVT occurs most commonly in the lower extremities or pelvis (see figure Deep veins of the legs Deep veins of the legs Deep venous thrombosis (DVT) is clotting of blood in a deep vein of an extremity (usually calf or thigh) or the pelvis.
+DVT is the primary cause of pulmonary embolism.
+DVT results from conditions... read more ).
 It can also develop in deep veins of the upper extremities (4 to 13% of DVT cases).

-Lower extremity DVT is much more likely to cause pulmonary embolism (PE), possibly because of the higher clot burden.
+Lower extremity DVT is much more likely to cause pulmonary embolism Pulmonary Embolism (PE) Pulmonary embolism (PE) is the occlusion of pulmonary arteries by thrombi that originate elsewhere, typically in the large veins of the legs or pelvis.
+Risk factors for pulmonary embolism are... read more (PE), possibly because of the higher clot burden.
 The superficial femoral and popliteal veins in the thighs and the posterior tibial and peroneal veins in the calves are most commonly affected.
 Calf vein DVT is less likely to be a source of large emboli but can propagate to the proximal thigh veins and from there cause PE.
 About 50% of patients with DVT have occult PE, and at least 30% of patients with PE have demonstrable DVT.

-Many factors can contribute to DVT (see Table: Risk Factors for Venous Thrombosis).
-Cancer is a risk factor for DVT, particularly in elderly patients and in patients with recurrent thrombosis.
+Many factors can contribute to DVT (see table Risk Factors for Venous Thrombosis Risk Factors for Venous Thrombosis Deep venous thrombosis (DVT) is clotting of blood in a deep vein of an extremity (usually calf or thigh) or the pelvis.
+DVT is the primary cause of pulmonary embolism.
+DVT results from conditions... read more ).
+Cancer is a risk factor for DVT, particularly in older patients and in patients with recurrent thrombosis.
 The association is strongest for mucin-secreting endothelial cell tumors such as bowel or pancreatic cancers.
 Occult cancers may be present in patients with apparently idiopathic DVT, but extensive workup of patients for tumors is not recommended unless patients have major risk factors for cancer or symptoms suggestive of an occult cancer.

-DVT usually begins in venous valve cusps.
-Thrombi consist of thrombin, fibrin, and RBCs with relatively few platelets (red thrombi); without treatment, thrombi may propagate proximally or travel to the lungs.
+Deep venous thrombosis usually begins in venous valve cusps.
+Thrombi consist of thrombin, fibrin, and red blood cells with relatively few platelets (red thrombi); without treatment, thrombi may propagate proximally or travel to the lungs.

 Much less commonly, acute DVT leads to phlegmasia alba dolens or phlegmasia cerulea dolens, both of which, unless promptly diagnosed and treated, can result in venous gangrene.